mariadb-corporation/MaxScale/pcre2/doc/html/README.txt

   sizes in the pcre2stack man page.

 .
-In the 8-bit library, the default maximum compiled pattern size is around 64K.
+In the 8-bit library, the default maximum compiled pattern size is around 64K bytes.
 You can increase this by adding --with-link-size=3 to the "configure" command.
 PCRE2 then uses three bytes instead of two for offsets to different parts of the compiled pattern.
 In the 16-bit library, --with-link-size=3 is the same as --with-link-size=4, which (in both libraries) uses four-byte offsets.
 Increasing the internal link size reduces performance in the 8-bit and 16-bit libraries.
 In the 32-bit library, the link size setting is ignored, as 4-byte offsets are always used.

 .
 You can build PCRE2 so that its internal match() function that is called from pcre2_match() does not call itself recursively.
 Instead, it uses memory